-As well as the cooling effect of the internal fan, the noise and vibration performance also changes frequently which is caused by the harmonic content of the converter output voltage.
+When operated with a frequency inverter, the noise and vibration behaviour also changes frequently which is caused by the harmonic content of the inverter output voltage.
 This causes the additional losses in the motor to increase.
-When operating above the nominal speed the maximum speed is limited by the mechanical strain of the internal fan and the critical speed of the ball bearing.
+When operating above the nominal speed the maximum speed is limited by the critical speed of the ball bearings.